Wojtek54/baza-danych-gr3/plik.md

 +---------------+--------------+------+-----+---------+-------+
 4 rows in set (0.01 sec)

-mysql> alter table izba alter kolor set default "czarny";
+mysql> alter table izba
-ERROR 1054 (42S22): Unknown column 'kolor' in 'izba' mysql> ADD [COLUMN] kolor_izby enum("czarny","rozowy","niebieski");
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'ADD [COLUMN] kolor_izby enum("czarny","rozowy","niebieski")' at line 1 mysql> ADD COLUMN kolor_izby enum("czarny","rozowy","niebieski");
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near 'ADD COLUMN kolor_izby enum("czarny","rozowy","niebieski")' at line 1 mysql> alter table izba
     -> add kolor_izby enum("czarny","czerwony","niebieski");
 Query OK, 0 rows affected (0.05 sec)